The Training Course

 - Use and functioning

 - Study of Alexander’s writing and relevant basic anatomy and physiology form an essential part of the training.
+Teachers and students all study and prepare our weekly short presentations on anatomy, physiology and related topics.

 Through a process of psychophysical re-education trainees learn to develop greater mind and body awareness, enabling them to apply the Technique in their own co-ordination for their daily activities.